jacobm3/secops-terraform-dac/README.md

 This repo includes Terraform code to manage custom detection rules and data tables with simple GitHub Actions pipelines.

+Most people use the google-beta provider because it has the broadest resource coverage and latest updates.

 ## Data Tables

 Manage [Google Security Operations (SecOps) data tables](https://docs.cloud.google.com/chronicle/docs/investigation/data-tables) as code using Terraform.